tylergneill/skrutable/manual.md

 # Guidelines:

 The modules are designed primarily for importing as libraries, but they can themselves also be run at the command-line for demonstration purposes.
-The "__main__" section serves as a readable tutorial.
+The "\_\_main\_\_" section serves as a readable tutorial.

 Mixed-language input is not yet supported, so everything in the input must be Sanskrit.
 It must also be either in ASCII or UTF-8 encoding.
-(If input is encoded in any other scheme (e.g., 'mac-roman'), you can make a manual adjustment for this in the file demo_io.py with the variable "text_file_encoding", at least for demonstration purposes, but best is simply to re-save the input file with UTF-8 encoding.)
+(If input is encoded in any other scheme (e.g., 'mac-roman'), you can make a manual adjustment for this in the file "demo\_io.py" with the variable "text\_file\_encoding", at least for demonstration purposes, but best is simply to re-save the input file with UTF-8 encoding.)

 Note also that only basic symbols important for Classical Sanskrit are used.
 If you need Vedic symbols or something similar, you can add this yourself.